MicrosoftDocs/cpp-docs/docs/what-s-new-for-visual-cpp-in-visual-studio.md

 - Versioning: The value of the built-in preprocessor macro _MSC_VER is now being monotonically updated at every Visual C++ toolset update.
 For more information, see [Visual C++ Compiler Version](https://blogs.msdn.microsoft.com/vcblog/2016/10/05/visual-c-compiler-version/).
 - New toolset layout: The compiler and related build tools have a new location and directory structure on your development machine.
 The new layout enables side-by-side installations of multiple versions of the compiler.
 For more information, see [Compiler Tools Layout in Visual Studio "15"](https://blogs.msdn.microsoft.com/vcblog/2016/10/07/compiler-tools-layout-in-visual-studio-15/).
 - Improved diagnostics: The output window now shows the column where an error occurs.
 For more information, see [C++ compiler diagnostics improvements in VS "15" Preview 5](https://blogs.msdn.microsoft.com/vcblog/2016/10/05/c-compiler-diagnostics-improvements-in-vs-15-rc/).
 - When using co-routines, the Experimental keyword "yield" (available under /await switch) has been removed.
-Your code should be updated to use the "co_yield” instead.
+Your code should be updated to use the "co_yield" instead.
 For more information, see the Visual C++ Team blog.

 ## C++ Libraries